 Get Ready To Ride - Our Five Minute MOT Safety Check

-The positive take out is that 90% of bikes quickly pass their MOT.
-Of the 980,000 tests taken, 17% failed, with 7% of them passing after “rectification at the MOT test station” (Which I take to mean: “not that hard to repair”).
-That 7% that initially fail (69,000 of them) might well have failed on something you could have spotted beforehand.
+Of the 963,000 tests taken, 17% failed, with 6% of them passing after “rectification at the MOT test station” (which I take to mean: “not that hard to repair”).

-To save yourself unwanted stress come MOT time, here is a mere five minutes worth of simple checks that cover 90% of MOT defects.
+To save yourself unwanted stress come MOT time, here is a mere five minutes' worth of simple checks that cover 90% of MOT defects.

 Lights on but no one home?

-- Do high and dipped beam work?
+- Do high and dipped beams work?

 - Does the headlight point in the right direction?